anatomiefemale/Boulangerie/README.md

 **7. Rasberry_Tart.py** Python script, implementing keyword search using TF-IDF to extract keywords associated with Hypertension or Diabetes.

-Code developed by Danielle Maeser Stover and Nicole Maeser Griffin

 Feel free to browse through our projects.